qiskit-community/qiskit-optimization/README.md

 To do this follow the instructions in the [documentation](https://qiskit.org/documentation/contributing_to_qiskit.html#installing-from-source).

-_**Note*: tutorials are undergoing revision and re-organization.
-Hence you may notice some content you will see referenced is under legacy_tutorials pending such re-work._

 ----------------------------------------------------------------------------------------------------

 ### Optional Installs

-* **IBM CPLEX** may be installed using `pip install qiskit-optimization[cplex]` to allow the use of the `CplexOptimizer` classical solver algorithm, as well as enabling the reading of `LP` files.
+* **IBM CPLEX** may be installed using `pip install qiskit-optimization[cplex]` to enable the reading of `LP` files.

 ### Creating Your First Optimization Programming Experiment in Qiskit

-Now that Qiskit is installed, it's time to begin working with the optimization module.
+Now that Qiskit Optimization is installed, it's time to begin working with the optimization module.
 Let's try an optimization experiment to compute the solution of a [Max-Cut](https://en.wikipedia.org/wiki/Maximum_cut).
 The Max-Cut problem can be formulated as quadratic program, which can be solved using many several different algorithms in Qiskit.
-In this example, the [MinimumEigenOptimizer](https://qiskit.org/documentation/stubs/qiskit_optimization.algorithms.MinimumEigenOptimizer.html) is employed in combination with the Quantum Approximate Optimization Algorithm (QAOA) as minimum eigensolver routine.
+In this example, the MinimumEigenOptimizer is employed in combination with the Quantum Approximate Optimization Algorithm (QAOA) as minimum eigensolver routine.